theREALREALloser/PT-Eggplant-Decomp/README.md

 # About the issues in the decomp n stuff
-if you have found any issues about the decomp please let me know by making a new issue in the GitHub page. any other issues in newer runtimes will not be fixed and will be closed.
+if you have found any issues about the decomp please let me know by making a new issue in the GitHub page. any other issues in newer runtimes will not be fixed and will be closed. it also inculdes enums dont forget about that..
 # what i decompiled it with
 - Underanalyzer for Collision
 - UTMTCE for Everything else